 The National Response Team (NRT) – National Response System (NRS) Outreach

-presentation has been recently updated to provide a thorough review of topics
+presentation provides a thorough review of topics

 ranging from the NRS, the NRT and its agency’s assets, Regional Response Teams

 (RRTs,) and the National Response Framework (NRF).
-Major revisions to the

 Role of the RRT Factsheet (2001)